wonsunahn/Capstone_Fall2020/_internships/presentation_schedule.md

 permalink: /internship_presentation_schedule
 ---

-Due to COVID-19 all presentations will be given over Microsoft Teams going forward.
+Due to COVID-19 all presentations will be given over Zoom.

 A short tutorial on how to join a presentation: